Program-based RIM Solutions

 Typically, records are not managed as 'assets'.
 A new approach to RIM by implementing methods such as Information Governance sees a rethinking by leadership regarding their approach to RIM Program implementations.

-Stuart also works with his clients to create and implement 'Corporate Scanning Programs'.
-He creates policies, guidelines, manuals, checklists, training programs, and training certificates that allow clients to apply industry standards, best practices and Canadian legal precedence for their organizations scanning activities.
+Stuart also works with his clients to create and implement 'Corporate Scanning Programs' and 'Paper Disposition Programs'.
+He creates policies, guidelines, manuals, checklists, training programs, and training certificates that allow clients to apply industry standards, best practices and Canadian legal precedence for their organizations scanning and disposition activities.

 As a result, records created by these programs are admissible in court.
-Increased staff training levels support their ability to be 'an expert witness', able to testify in court as to the processes under which the records were created.
+Increased staff training levels support their ability to be 'an expert witness' and are able to testify in court as to the processes under which the records were created.